johangithub/AFMAN11-217v1/chp6.md

 6.5.4.7.4.1.
 When considering whether the aircraft can safely accomplish touch and goes, at a field with declared distances, the PIC should treat the takeoff and landing as separate operations.
 Therefore, for the landing, aircraft TOLD must allow it to land, and stop, within the declared LDA for that runway.
 For the takeoff, aircraft TOLD must permit it to takeoff with the published TORA and ASDA—computed as if it were the initial takeoff operation at that field.
 Again, if using balanced field method of calculating TOLD for takeoff, use the shorter of TORA or ASDA.

 6.5.4.7.4.2.
-As long as the PIC confirms the aircraft‘s weight and configuration make it POSSIBLE to make an initial takeoff and a full stop within that runway‘s declared distances (treated as separate operations), touch and goes are permitted on that runway.
+As long as the PIC confirms the aircraft's weight and configuration make it POSSIBLE to make an initial takeoff and a full stop within that runway's declared distances (treated as separate operations), touch and goes are permitted on that runway.
 Since the PIC ensured compliance with all declared distances, it would then be permissible for the PIC to use the physical length of the runway for a touch and go just as at any other runway.
-Finally, the full physical runway length must meet the aircraft‘s flight manual and AFI 11-2MDSV3 series required runway length for touch and go operations.
+Finally, the full physical runway length must meet the aircraft's flight manual and AFI 11-2MDSV3 series required runway length for touch and go operations.

 6.5.5.
 Reviewing a Radar Approach.
 Depictions of radar approaches are not normally included in flight publications, but some important aspects of the approach are available.